jonaslu/sider/README.md

 This will load the database dump into sider using the specified engine-type to load and process the database dump files.

-It will not touch or alter any of the original files.
-When done you will now have a snapshot loaded which can be listed with: `sider snapshot list`.
+It will not touch or alter any of the original files (simplu copy them) and after completion you'll have a snapshot loaded which can be listed with: `sider snapshot list`.

 When you're done with a snapshot you can issue
 `sider snapshot remove <snapshot-name>`.
 This will delete the snapshot and any associated dbs with it.

-If you want do start working with an entirely empty database and no dump is required you can start sider with the `sider snapshot add -e <engine-type> <snapshot-name> switch to let the database create an empty database as a snapshot.
+If you want do start working with an entirely empty database and no dump is required you can start sider with the `sider snapshot add -e <engine-type> <snapshot-name>` switch to let the database create an empty database as a snapshot.

-Do anything you need with the empty snapshot (such as setting up base-data) and then hit ctrl+c to stop and save it as a snapshot.
+Do anything you need with the empty snapshot (such as setting up a schema and base-data) and then hit ctrl+c to stop and save it as a snapshot.
+This can now be used as a starting point (akin to a commit in git).

 ## Working with dbs
 First of all a db has to be cloned out from a snapshot.
 This makes snapshots